ad-aditisingh/Music_website_0.1/README.md

 # Music Website – UMAAG

-A frontend music-focused website that explores music careers, creation, and discovery through a clean and interactive user interface.
+A frontend music focused website that explores music careers, creation, and discovery through a clean and interactive user interface.

 The project was built to practice frontend development fundamentals, responsive design, and UI animations while presenting music as a multidimensional creative field.